bchu/bchu.github.io/source/_posts/2013-07-11-grunt-by-example-a-tutorial-for-javascripts-task-runner.markdown

 Get the command line interface: `npm install -g grunt-cli`

-Add the actual grunt task runner as a development dependency to your project (--save-dev adds it to package.json):
+Add the actual grunt task runner as a development dependency to your project (`--save-dev` adds the package as a dependency to `package.json`):
 `npm install --save-dev grunt`

 Let's follow a process of gradual expansion.

+Create an empty `Gruntfile.js` file in your project root.
+This will contain all of your task configuration.

 Let's say that the first task we want to add to our workflow is to be able to concatenate several JavaScript files into one.
 Let's say those files are all in the `scripts/` sub-directory.
 We'd want to do this before deploying a website, for example.